Sachaa-Thanasius/defer-imports/README.rst

     python -m pip install git@https://github.com/Sachaa-Thanasius/deferred

-Additionally, ``deferred`` can easily be vendored.
-It has zero dependencies and is fairly small (less than 1,000 lines of code), so you can copy the code into your application.
+Additionally, ``deferred`` can easily be vendored; it has zero dependencies and is fairly small (less than 1,000 lines of code).

 Example